Up Bank Review 2026: Best Travel Card for Australians

 🌏 Why Up Bank is Perfect for International Travel

-If you’re exploring cash-heavy destinations like Vietnam, Cambodia, Thailand, Indonesia, Albania, or most of Eastern Europe, Up Bank will save you hundreds of dollars.
+If you’re exploring cash-heavy destinations like Vietnam, Cambodia, Thailand, Indonesia, Albania, or most of Eastern Europe, Up Bank will save you hundreds.
 Here’s exactly why it’s become my non-negotiable travel essential:

 0% International Transaction Fees